Jump to: Administrative Support Staff, Full-Time Faculty, Emeriti Faculty

 torocarnevaa@montclair.edu

-Alfredo Toro Carnevali, instructional specialist and Graduate Program Coordinator, received a BA in Political Science from Georgetown University and an MA in Public Policy and Administration from the London School of Economics and Political Science (LSE).
+Alfredo Toro Carnevali, Associate Teaching Professor and Graduate Program Coordinator, received a BA in Political Science from Georgetown University and an MA in Public Policy and Administration from the London School of Economics and Political Science (LSE).
 His research interests include US-Latin American relations, international governance, and the doctrine of the Responsibility to Protect.
 He has ten years of relevant experience in the fields of international security and diplomacy.
 Between January 2015 and December 2016, he was the Deputy Political Coordinator of Venezuela’s delegation to the United Nations Security Council.
 He has also held the positions of chairman of the Security Council’s Sub-committee on counter-terrorism and non-proliferation (1540) and vice-president of the General Assembly’s Committee on Disarmament and International Security.
 Prior to joining the Venezuelan diplomatic corps, he taught public policy at the Central University of Venezuela.
 He has published numerous articles in international academic journals and is a regular contributor to different newspapers and blogs in the Spanish language.

 vimoj@montclair.edu